 Five easy steps to get a Visa

 Find a Polish consulate that can process you application.
 You can use the MFA’s search engine http://mfa.gov.pl

 Read carefully ALL the information concerning visa application on the consulate’s website and follow ALL the instructions.

 In most cases you will have to register through the website: http://www.e-konsulat.gov.pl

 Prepare the necessary documents, including: application form, travel document (passport), biometric photo, health insurance, sufficient means to support yourself, documents confirming the purpose of your stay.

 The specifics of the required documentation may vary among consulates, so confirm them with the consulate’s website!

 Submit all the documents including a printed and signed application form and the visa fee.
 Your visa application is complete.
-It will take up to 15 days for it to be reviewed.
+It will take at least 14 business days for it to be reviewed.
 Processing of visa applications filed in other countries may take more time.